SyedAbbasRazaZaidi/HCI166-Fall2021/03-LaunchReady/readme.md

    ![wfStd03](https://user-images.githubusercontent.com/61627416/148563669-be348068-39f0-42e4-b4f0-cb3e7fb1b594.png "Schedule p2p Learn")

   * **View Courses**
-   On this designated view student can see all the courses enrolled by him/her. by clicking them he will be able to view details like lecture uploads, Assignment uploads and        various announcement student will also get a popup on the course if any pending assignments or quizes are added.
+   On this designated view student can see all the courses enrolled by him/her.
+By clicking them he will be able to view details like lecture uploads, Assignment uploads and        various announcement student will also get a popup on the course if any pending assignments or quizes are added.

    ![wfStd04](https://user-images.githubusercontent.com/61627416/148564252-6faf29e6-c43f-475e-84d8-db97b3c37f41.png "View Courses")

   * **View Upcoming Exams**
-   Student can view the upcoming exams on calendar through highlighted areas he can join the exam in progress which will be proctor based.student will also be able to see their    grades w.r.t their courses.
+   Student can view the upcoming exams on calendar through highlighted areas he can join the exam in progress which will be proctor based.Student will also be able to see their    grades w.r.t their courses.

    ![wfStd05](https://user-images.githubusercontent.com/61627416/148564808-ddef8c11-d1c7-46fd-b6b5-c575289a7d30.png "View Upcoming Exam")

 #### Teacher's Screens:

   * **Teacher's Dashboard**
-   Teacher can view the courses they have been assigned, Exams Assigned to them i.e. they have to proctor they can start an online session directly they hvae scheduled before by    the admin.
+   Teacher can view the courses they have been assigned, Exams Assigned to them i.e. they have to proctor they can start an online session directly they have scheduled before by    the admin.

    ![wfTchr01](https://user-images.githubusercontent.com/61627416/148565310-c846fd50-5ac2-4ec8-9ee9-7a5fa871b4a7.png "Teacher's Dashboard")